Lilac Shrubs

 Why Buy Lilac Shrubs Online

-These ornamental plants are very common in parks and commercial areas because of the sweet smelling flowers that arrive before many other flowering plants.
-Lilacs are also very commonly grown by homeowners because they are low maintenance.
-Lilacs are winter hardy in growing zones 2 to 8.
-The plants will grow from 2 to 8 feet tall in a mounded habit.
-The produce the most flowers when growing in full sunlight, but can handle partial shaded areas.
-Well drained soil is a must.
+These ornamental plants are very common in parks and commercial areas because of the sweet-smelling flowers that arrive before many other flowering plants.
+Lilacs are also commonly grown by homeowners because they are low maintenance and winter hardy (zones 2 to 8).
+Most varieties will grow from 2 to 8 feet tall in a mounded habit.

 Check Icon